 - That clearly articulates a mechanism for incorporating the voice of the community in decision-making; and

 - That is accountable to their membership, as demonstrated by the organization’s bylaws.

-* Where possible, Boards of Directors are encouraged to include members of the community they serve and members of equity-seeking groups as voting Directors on their Boards.
+* Where possible, Boards of Directors are encouraged to include members of the community they serve and members of priority populations as voting Directors on their Boards.
 Where this is not possible, Directors should have personal or professional experience with issues of importance to the community served by the organization.

 ** As defined by the organization.